Before You Do Anything¶

 Peel, Is usually the best pocketing strategy.

-When you get that out of your system come back and learn things a little more in depth.
+When you get that working and want to cut faster come back and learn things a little more in depth.

 A More Proper Introduction¶